Evaluations of the Homeless Response System

 Homeless Management Information System (HMIS)

 The Homeless Management Information System (HMIS) is a local information technology system used to collect client-level data and data on the provision of housing and services to homeless individuals and families and persons at risk of homelessness.
-The evaluation of HMIS is currently underway with expected completion in late 2023.
+In 2023, the Data Landscape Evaluation was completed and the Continuum of Care is now working to consider these changes and recommendations.